raul23/steering-behaviors/README.rst

 """""""""""
 `:information_source:`

- I ported the flocking C# (+ Unity) code from Paul Roberts' book `Artificial Intelligence in Games <https://www.routledge.com/Artificial-Intelligence-in-Games/Roberts/p/book/9781032033228>`_ to JavaScript using the ``phase.js`` 2D game development library.
+ I ported the wandering C# (+ Unity) code from Paul Roberts' book `Artificial Intelligence in Games <https://www.routledge.com/Artificial-Intelligence-in-Games/Roberts/p/book/9781032033228>`_ to JavaScript using the ``phase.js`` 2D game development library.

 **JavaScript port:** you can run the JavaScript code (which uses ``phaser.js``) through your browser via codepen.io